Thailand to introduce in-person KYC for crypto exchanges By Cointelegraph - Up News Info

 Financial regulators in Thailand are preparing to tighten restrictions surrounding new account creation at crypto asset exchanges.

-According to a May 3 report from Bangkok Post, the country’s Anti-Money Laundering Office (AMLO) announced that as of July, crypto exchanges must verify the identities of new customers in-person using a “dip-chip” machine.
+According to a Monday report from Bangkok Post, the country’s Anti-Money Laundering Office announced that as of July, crypto exchanges must verify the identities of new customers in-person using a “dip-chip” machine.

 Continue Reading on Coin Telegraph